bcwaters/Fire_Project/readme.md

 # Fire Project
   Gather daily data for wildland firefighting incidents

 ## Running Locally
 In order to run locally the server needs current data.
+Currently data is parsed from the Daily SIT report pdf.
+The seed data script will send a curl request to download the pdf locally.
 From the web_server directory run the python script seed_data.py
 ```python seed_data.py```